Sorry, you need to enable JavaScript to visit this website.

-CfC ObjectiveSupporting Families and Parents
+CfC FP ObjectiveSupporting families and parents

 Delivered byAllied Health clinicians, education staff and other professionals working with children.
 Typically, Psychologists, Special Educators, Occupational Therapists, Speech Pathologists etc.

-The Secret Agent Society (SAS) is a multi-component program through which professionals up-skill and empower children with social and emotional challenges, and the parents and teachers who support them.
+The Secret Agent Society (SAS) is a multi-component program through which professionals upskill and empower children with social and emotional challenges, and the parents and teachers who support them.
 SAS Facilitators use espionage-themed games and activities, delivered through a digital platform.

-The program is comprised of:
+The program includes:

-• Cadet Club Meetings: Child group meetings are held as either 11x90min or 22x45min sessions, inclusive of 2-4 booster sessions.
-The first 9 (if 90min) or 18 (if 45min) sessions are typically delivered weekly with the remaining booster sessions spread out over a six-month period.
+The first 9 (if 90 min) or 18 (if 45 min) sessions are typically delivered weekly with the remaining booster sessions spread out over a six-month period.

-Parent Group Meetings are an important component of the program's success, providing an opportunity to advise and support parents on the content being learnt in Cadet Club Meetings and how to practice these skills in real life.
+• Parent/Mentor Support Sessions: Parent Group Meetings are an important component of the program's success, providing an opportunity to advise and support parents on the content being learnt in Cadet Club Meetings and how to practice these skills in real life.
 Scheduling and setup of meetings is flexible and can be tailored by the SAS Facilitator.
+Prior to starting with Cadets, the first Parent Group Meeting involves a 2-hour parent information session.
+This is followed by group meetings that run over the course of the program in:

 • School Support, Weekly Teacher Tip Sheets: Teachers are updated on the skills and content Cadets are learning each week and provided guidance on how they can support the application of skills in the classroom and playground.
 This occurs through providing a series of SAS Teacher Tip Sheets, access to the child's Skill Tracker, teacher consultation, school visits, and an optional school staff presentation.